Posted on Oct 16, 2019

 So I reached out to them.
 I was so happy to have someone else tell me if it really was an abnormal mammogram.
 I mean, I want to get seven second opinions!
 I want to have as many opinions as I can get before I make any decision!

 After uploading my scans, I was able to send a message to the radiologist expressing my concerns and questions.
-I submitted everything, and within 24 hours, the radiologist actually called me personally.
+I submitted everything, and within 24 hours, the radiologist called me personally.
 He was in California and he was great.
-His credentials were really good, he did this all the time, and he made me feel like my ‘probably benign’ finding was actually really nothing.
+His credentials were really good, he did this all the time, and he made me feel like my ‘probably benign’ finding was most likely nothing of concern.
 He explained that the six-month followup recommendation was just that - a cautious recommendation to make sure we continue to gather all the information.

 You have to self-advocate.
 It’s a bit like when you build a house … and you have a general contractor.
 As a patient, you have to be your own private contractor.
 You have to figure out what permits you need, who to schedule first, what questions to as the doctor.
 It can be hard.
 And It’s really scary not knowing how to navigate it all.
-It’s easy to dread mammograms - but you just have to be brave, go through the motions, and get screened. it’s always better to know than to be too late.
+It’s easy to dread mammograms - but you just have to be brave and get creative with how you can make breast imaging less miserable.
+It’s always better to know than to be too late.

-Based on the second opinion I got from DocPanel, I undertsand that an abnormal mammogram doesn't always mean cancer.
-Flagging something as abnormal or suspicious is sometimes just a precautionary indication that something should be double checked or kept an eye on.
-I feel much better about the decision to wait the six months rather than get another sonogram - which I would have had to pay a lot more for.
+Based on the second opinion I got from DocPanel, I understand that an abnormal mammogram doesn't always mean cancer.
+Flagging something as abnormal or suspicious is sometimes just a precautionary indication that something should be double-checked or kept an eye on.
+I feel much better about the decision to wait the six months rather than get another sonogram - which I would have had to pay a hefty bill for.
 It’s really just about learning more and getting as much information as possible so that we can make healthy decisions.